 New Washington is a tiny village located in the state of Ohio.
 With a population of 856 people and just one neighborhood, New Washington is the 600th largest community in Ohio.
-New Washington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in New Washington was built prior to World War II, making it one of the older and more historic villages in the country.

-New Washington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, New Washington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Washington are a mix of both white- and blue-collar jobs.
 Overall, New Washington is a village of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in New Washington who work in teaching (9.53%), management occupations (7.98%), and office and administrative support (7.76%).

 New Washington is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Washington’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.